google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/prevent-mixed-content.markdown

 ---
 layout: article
-published: false
-title: "Prevent mixed content"
+title: "What is mixed content?"
-description: "What is mixed content, and why should you care about HTTP resources served over secure connections."
+description: "What is mixed content, and why you should care about HTTP resources served over secure connections."
 article:
   written_on: 2015-09-25
   updated_on: 2015-09-25
   order: 1
 authors:
-  - joelvanbergen
+  - johyphenel
 id: prevent-mixed-content
 collection: mixed-content
 translation_priority: 1